lanofdoom/counterstrikesource-maps/README.md

 CDN for map downloads.

 If setting sv_downloadurl, you are also required to set sv_allowdownload 1 and sv_allowupload 1.
-For older versions fo the map pack you should also run the make_bz2_files.sh script in the archive in order to create the bz2 versions of the map data that are needed in order to use the HTTP mirror.
+For older versions of the map pack you should also run the make_bz2_files.sh script in the archive in order to create the bz2 versions of the map data that are needed in order to use the HTTP mirror.